Anheuser-Busch Inbev (BUD) Stock Falls Amid Market Uptick: What Investors Need to Know

-The latest trading session saw Anheuser-Busch Inbev (BUD) ending at $59.29, denoting a -1.3% adjustment from its last day's close.
-The stock's change was less than the S&P 500's daily gain of 0.32%.
-Meanwhile, the Dow experienced a rise of 0.68%, and the technology-dominated Nasdaq saw an increase of 0.2%.
+In the latest market close, Anheuser-Busch Inbev (BUD) reached $60.78, with a -0.1% movement compared to the previous day.
+The stock fell short of the S&P 500, which registered a gain of 0.11% for the day.
+Meanwhile, the Dow experienced a rise of 0.12%, and the technology-dominated Nasdaq saw a decrease of 0.12%.

 The investment community will be paying close attention to the earnings performance of Anheuser-Busch Inbev in its upcoming release.
-The company is forecasted to report an EPS of $0.73, showcasing a 12.31% upward movement from the corresponding quarter of the prior year.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.27 billion, up 0.4% from the prior-year quarter.
+In that report, analysts expect Anheuser-Busch Inbev to post earnings of $0.76 per share.
+This would mark year-over-year growth of 16.92%.
+Our most recent consensus estimate is calling for quarterly revenue of $14.27 billion, up 0.4% from the year-ago period.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $3.48 per share and revenue of $62.31 billion.
-These totals would mark changes of +14.1% and +4.93%, respectively, from last year.
+For the full year, the Zacks Consensus Estimates project earnings of $3.37 per share and a revenue of $61.81 billion, demonstrating changes of +10.49% and +4.09%, respectively, from the preceding year.

-It is also important to note the recent changes to analyst estimates for Anheuser-Busch Inbev.
-Recent revisions tend to reflect the latest near-term business trends.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Anheuser-Busch Inbev.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
 Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

 The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.56% lower.
-Right now, Anheuser-Busch Inbev possesses a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 4.62% lower.
+Anheuser-Busch Inbev is currently sporting a Zacks Rank of #4 (Sell).

-In terms of valuation, Anheuser-Busch Inbev is presently being traded at a Forward P/E ratio of 17.28.
-This expresses no noticeable deviation compared to the average Forward P/E of 17.28 of its industry.
+From a valuation perspective, Anheuser-Busch Inbev is currently exchanging hands at a Forward P/E ratio of 18.06.
+This signifies no noticeable deviation in comparison to the average Forward P/E of 18.06 for its industry.

 The Beverages - Alcohol industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 214, which puts it in the bottom 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 228, putting it in the bottom 10% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report